-In January, the UK government confirmed a further tranche of funding – £15.2m – to support nine UK projects trial ways in which 5G can improve people’s lives and build back better following the pandemic.
+In January, the UK government provided funding – £15.2m – to support nine UK projects to trial ways in which 5G can improve people’s lives and build back better following the pandemic.

 One of the recipients is a three-way consortium: civil engineers BAM Nuttall, network software specialists Attocore, and Building Research Establishment, the world’s leading building science centre.

 BAM and Attocore will work alongside the Scotland 5G Centre to develop the potential of the project as a commercial solution across the wider construction sector.
 This will draw on the expertise of Strathclyde University in rural network development; Glasgow University on the use of 5G in managing the built environment and the Scotland 5G Centre in general for its wider network and dissemination strengths.
 This will directly assist the sustainability of the project, beyond its initial DCMS funding stage.

 The consortium will use the funding to set up a private 5G network at BAM’s regional office in Kilsyth and at a windfarm construction project in Shetland.
 They intend to use cameras, drones, mixed reality and Internet of Things sensors to monitor construction process and track assets remotely.

 We asked Colin Evison, Head of Innovation at BAM Nuttall, to tell us more about it.

 One of BAM’s missions to build sustainable environments that enhance people’s lives.
 We believe the project outcomes will benefit not only our business but also the wider construction industry in its drive to improve productivity.

 And it goes further.
 By deploying 5G core and radios from vendors not currently present in the public networks, the project is also playing its part in encouraging further diversification among telecoms vendors.